The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave signals for the ET triangle configuration: Conclusions

 The authors gratefully acknowledge dr. M. Mancarella, prof. T. Bulik, dr. S. Koley and dr. J. van Heijningen for their helpful comments and advices that significantly improved the presentation of this work.
 Dr. M. Di Giovanni would also like to acknowledge dr. E. Codazzo for providing the necessary information to correctly download and interpret the information contained in the astrophysical catalogs.
+This work is also partially funded by the PRIN 2020 PE9 project 2020BRP57Z of the Ministero dell'Università e della Ricerca.